 As we’ve learnt, a paywall could be employed to not simply encourage subscription but also to increase engagement, collect 1st party data and get users to register on your site.
 Given this, make your paywall strategy fit with your goals, your users and the context of your business.
 In doing so, through using a paywall, you can achieve so much more than simply increase your subscriber-base.
 If you’re interested in trying out a paywall strategy, why not make use of our free demo and see how beneficial a paywall could be to your business.

 3 - Learn about your audience and their behaviors

-As users interact with your paywall, you’ll learn about how they behave and what makes them want to subscribe.
+As users login and interact with your paywall, you’ll be able to collect first-party data, learning about how they behave and what makes them subscribe.
 This can prove extremely useful and not only allow you to make your paywall as optimal as possible, but also support decisions in other areas of your business.
 The WSJ’s paywall for example has been taught to learn from its interactions with visitors to the site, allowing for full optimization of their dynamic wall.

 So now you know what a paywall is and the different types, but how do you begin to integrate one into your site and strategy?